Majors

-Bachelor of Science in Applied Physics Degree Program
+Applied Physics Degree Programs

 Physics is the most fundamental of all the natural sciences, aimed at understanding all parts of the natural world.
 In fact, the word “physics” stems from the Greek word phyusika, which translates to “natural things”.
 Students in physics degree programs learn the basic principles that govern the natural world and how to extend and apply those principles to solve new problems through experiment and mathematical analysis.